 Anyone who found it hard to watch the end of Ferris Bueller’s Day Off will know a Ferrari is more than just a sum of its parts.

 Since the first Fezza hit asphalt in 1940, the hypnotic howl of the engine has had many a bigwig reaching for the check book and parting with a small fortune.
 2012 saw a number of gargantuan Ferrari sales, with prices making superyachts look like small fry.
-Then, US-based car collector Craig McCaw bought a 1962 Ferrari 250 GTO for a reported $35,000,000.
+Then, US-based car collector Craig McCaw bought a 1962 Ferrari 250 GTO for a reported $35m.
 The seller was Nyetimber vineyard owner and entrepreneur Eric Heerema, the Dutch-born business tycoon who now calls the UK home.
-Clearly McCaw had something left of the $11.5 billion AT&T paid to acquire McCaw Cellular in 1993 (source: Bloomberg).

-There are two markets for the serious car collector—the auction house, where bidding is public and sale amounts are disclosed, and the private market in which the mega-rich sell each other cars and seldom reveal the sums paid.
-For reasons of insurance and security, collectors often favor the private market, making it tricky for petrol heads like us to compile a definitive list.
+There are two markets for the serious car collector — the auction house, where bidding is public and sale amounts are disclosed, and the private market in which the mega-rich sell each other cars and seldom reveal the sums paid.
+For reasons of insurance and security, collectors often favor the private market, making it tricky for motor heads like us to compile a definitive list.

-So here are the 15 Ferraris that have left the biggest dents in bank accounts, and account for some of the most expensive cars in the world.
+So here are the 15 most expensive Ferraris ever built that have left the biggest dents in bank accounts, and account for some of the most expensive cars in the world.

 Long may the Fezza burn rubber, turn heads and empty wallets…